bvds/andes/docs/guides/manager_guide/README.md

 <li>App Launches - Number of app launches with filters for
 date range, platform OS, platform version, and whether the device is owned by the user or the organization.
-Also lists the available apps by usage, with columns for when the app was created (made available to your organization).</li>
+Also lists the available apps by usage, with columns for when the app was created
+(made available to your organization).</li>
 </ul>
 </td></tr>
 <tr><td style="vertical-align: top">{@img IconSettings.png}</td>
 <td><a href="#SettingsTab">Settings</a> - Provides settings for:
 <ul>
-<li>General - Specify organization name, organization code, email method, and billing address.</li>
+<li><a href="#GeneralSettings">General</a> - Specify organization name,
+organization code, email method, and billing address.</li>
+<li><a href="#SecuritySettings">Security Policy</a> - Specify
+the maximum idle time before PIN challenge, PIN type, PIN minimum length, lock out after failed PIN attempts, and the maximum time working offline before automatic log out.</li>
-<li>Security Policy - Specify user session duration, PIN length,
+<li><a href="#AuthenticationSettings">Authentication</a> - Specify
-and maximum attempts before lock out.</li>
-<li>Authentication - Specify authentication method, Security Assertion Markup Language (SAML)
-configuration, and Identity Provider (IDP) information.</li>
+authentication method, Security Assertion Markup Language (SAML) configuration, and Identity Provider (IDP) information.</li>
-<li>Subscription - Change your Space subscription when your organization
+<li><a href="#SubscriptionSettings">Subscription</a> - Change your
-adds more users, devices per user, or apps.</li>
+Space subscription when your organization adds more users, devices per user, or apps.
+Paid subscriptions receive Premium forum access and advanced authentication, and the Enterprise subscription comes with Support and Per App VPN.</li>
-<li>Billing - Specify your organization's contact and billing address.</li>
+<li><a href="#BillingSettings">Billing</a> - Specify your
+organization's credit card, card expiration date, and billing contact information.</li>
 </ul>
 </td></tr>
 </table>